 Adaptogens also modulate your body’s systems, but their work is focused on your stress response.
 They work to bring you back to a place of stability.

 So, if you’re feeling really stressed out, they can help to calm you back down to your normal levels.
-On the other hand, if you’re feeling lethargic and lacklustre, they can help to reinvigorate and energize you.
+On the other hand, if you’re feeling lethargic and lacklustre, they can help to reinvigorate and energise you.

 Of course, all adaptogens have slightly different strengths, so let’s take a look at ashwagandha in particular.